 No. 1: Los Angeles Lakers

-There is a reason NBA FanDuel optimizer can build lineups as the Lakers returning to the NBA Finals.
+There is a reason that most of the NBA experts picks include the Lakers returning to the NBA Finals.
 Before we begin, it must be noted that Anthony Davis has not yet resigned from the ballclub.
 However, all signs indicate that Davis will remain with the Lakers for at least one more season.
-The Lakers showed that their offseason moves are entangled around supporting A.D. and LeBron James will be a high caliber role player.
+The Lakers showed that their offseason moves are entangled around supporting A.D. and LeBron James will be a high-caliber role player.

 No. 2: Portland Trailblazers